mcooper7649/API-Newsletter-Signup-MailChimp/readme.md

 3. Lets Bootstrap our Success and Failure pages and req.sendfile their routes.

 4. Lets add app.post to the "/failure" route.
 So the user can leave the failure page back to the "/" home route. aka signup page

+## HEROKU SERVER CONFIGURATION
+---

+1. Make Sure Heroku CLI is configured correctly.
+IE, node, git, npm are all installed and up to date.

+2. On the app.js we need to re-configure the ports. add process.env.PORT

+3. Create Procfile This tells heroku how to run the app.  no file extensions and needs to be capitalized.
+This tells the server how to run the application.

+web: node app.js    in our instance.

+4. Once we have everything updated on github we can do a heroku create from the console.
+If successfull you will generate a url and if you visit you will be prompted by a success but not by your site.

+5. PUSH lastest revision to Heroku   git push heroku master